listinvest/_esp32_robot-hub/README.md

 # Microbot32_WebControl
-#### A modular ui that can be hosted localy on an ESP32 based robot to interface with the robot through a browser using a usb HID controller.
+#### A modular UI that can be hosted localy on an ESP32 based robot to interface with the robot through a browser using a USB HID controller.
 This is meant to be simmilar to the First FRC smart dashboard.

 ## How to use
 #### The ESP32 SPIFFS file system tool is needed to use this software.
 Heres how to [install](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/).